Asclepias tuberosa: Common names

-Common names include butterfly weed, Canada root, chieger flower, chiggerflower, fluxroot, Indian paintbrush, Indian posy, orange milkweed, orange root, orange Swallow-wort, pleurisy root, silky swallow-wort, tuber root, yellow milkweed, white-root, windroot, butterfly love, butterflyweed, and butterfly milkweed.
+Common names include butterfly weed, Canada root, chieger flower, chiggerflower, fluxroot, Indian paintbrush, Indian posy, orange milkweed, orange root, orange swallow-wort, pleurisy root, silky swallow-wort, tuber root, yellow milkweed, white-root, windroot, butterfly love, butterflyweed, and butterfly milkweed.

 Distribution and habitat

 The species can be found from South Dakota south to Texas and Mexico, west to Utah and Arizona, as well as many other areas further east.

 This plant favors dry, sand or gravel soil, but has also been reported on stream margins.
 It requires full sun.

 Ecology

 Most easily propagated by seed.
 The primary pollinators are bees and wasps, rather than butterflies.
 Sown outdoors after frost, a plant will flower and produce seed in the third year.
 It is difficult to transplant once established, as it has a deep, woody taproot.

 A. tuberosa is a larval food plant of the queen and monarch butterflies, as well as the dogbane tiger moth, milkweed tussock moth, and the unexpected cycnia.
-Because of its rough leaves, it is not a preferred host plant of the monarch butterfly but caterpillars can be reared on it successfully.
+Because of its rough leaves and trichomes, it is not a preferred host plant of the monarch butterfly but caterpillars can be reared on it successfully.
 Further, it is one of the very lowest Asclepias species in cardenolide content, making it a poor source of protection from bird predation and parasite virulence and perhaps contributing to its lack of attractiveness to egg-laying monarchs.

+A. tuberosa has been found to be largely unaffected by repeated prescribed burns.